Statue of Rosa Parks (U.S. Capitol)

-Rosa Parks is a 2013 bronze sculpture depicting the African-American civil rights activist of the same name, installed in the United States Capitol's National Statuary Hall, as part of the collection of the Architect of the Capitol.
-The statue was sculpted by Eugene Daub and co-designed by Rob Firmin.
+The Rosa Parks Statue is a 2013 bronze sculpture depicting the African-American civil rights activist of the same name, installed in the United States Capitol's National Statuary Hall, as part of the collection of the Architect of the Capitol.
+The statue was created by nationally renowned sculptor Eugene Daub and co-designed by Rob Firmin.
+The statue's full title is Rosa Parks: Taking Her Seat in History, (a revision of the original title Rosa Parks: The Spark That Ignited the Modern Civil Rights Movement).
 It is the only statue in the Hall not linked with a state, and the first full-length statue of an African American in the Capitol.